-The article emphasizes the growing importance for leaders to cultivate executive thought leadership as part of their personal brand in today’s business landscape.
-It highlights the benefits of thought leadership marketing, including increased credibility and trust, and provides insights into crafting effective thought leadership content and strategies.
-Additionally, it explores various types of thought leadership and offers examples of successful thought leaders.
-The article outlines a roadmap for creating a thought leadership strategy, discusses common challenges in executive branding, and encourages action, emphasizing the need to start despite uncertainties.
-Finally, it introduces SMG as a resource to help leaders navigate the complexities of thought leadership and personal branding.
+There is growing importance for leaders to cultivate executive thought leadership as part of their personal brand in today’s business landscape.
+The benefits of thought leadership marketing includes increased credibility and trust, and provides insights into crafting effective thought leadership content and strategies.
+Explore various types of thought leadership and offers examples of successful thought leaders.

 Now more than ever, leaders looking to reach their full potential need to think and behave like entrepreneurs.
 This includes building a personal brand based on their executive thought leadership.
 In the post-COVID world, companies must have more than a hot product and stellar service.
 Today’s customers insist on knowing the leaders behind the companies they buy from.
 CEOs and C-suite leaders who are not working on building a solid personal brand with executive thought leadership do so at their peril.